Typhlops capitulatus: Habitat

+Typhlops capitulatus is found in areas with an open canopy in woods, shaded ravines and on boulder strewnhills, at altitudes of 19–881 m.
+It prefers xerophilic and mesophilic habitats it is fossorial and is often found under limestone rocks, large decaying logs and in moist leaf litter.

 Description

-T. capitulatus is small-headed and slender-bodied.
+Typhlops capitulatus is small-headed and slender-bodied.
 Dorsally, it is light brown.
 Ventrally, it is paler, with scattered white scales.
 The anal region and the ventral surface of the tail are white.
 The total length (including tail) of the holotype is 20.5 cm, and the diameter at midbody is 4 mm.